 Is jackfruit low FODMAP?

 Jackfruit has low FODMAP thresholds, but it depends on the sort of jackfruit.
-Young jackfruit that has been canned and drained, which is what we’re using, has only trace amounts of FODMAPs detected.
-Monash writes that 100g is a low FODMAP serve, but that young jackfruit remains low FODMAP in serves of up to 500g per person.
-This threshold is current as of May 2024.
+Young jackfruit that has been canned and drained, which is what we’re using, is low FODMAP in serves of up to 500g per person.

 Low FODMAP cheese options